SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Ban Phaya So

-Be educated about the ancient arts and musical aspect of ancient Thailand through a visit to this center.
+Be educated about the ancient arts and musical aspects of ancient Thailand through a visit to this center.
 It aims to preserve and cultivate the old ways of arts and music of the country.

 SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTION